GabbedT/GabbedT/README.md

 ### Hi there 👋

-I'm currently studying Computer Engineering at Univeristy of Palermo (UNIPA).
+I'm currently studying Computer Engineering at University of Palermo (UNIPA).
 I love hardware related stuffs, in particular anything related to **chip design** (FPGAs, ASICs ...).

 ### 📧 How to reach me: